In this article, you’ll learn exactly what product launch graphics to create for your next promotion!

 The 3-D Mockup or Preview Image

 Show people what you’ve created with a 3-D mockup.
-I use myecovermaker (not required but totally worth it!) to create these.
-I also put together a quick video tutorial on how to put together the whole image.
+I’ve put together a quick video tutorial on how to put together the whole image.

-Mockups are important because it can give people a better sense of what your digital product is and if the graphic is visually appealing, it will work to grab their attention and increase conversions.
-People totally judge books on their cover so make it count.
+Mockups are important because they can give people a better sense of what your digital product is and if the graphic is visually appealing, it will work to grab their attention and increase conversions.

 The Promotional Graphics